cisco-open/martian-bank-demo/README.md

 <br />

-MartianBank is a microservices application that allows customers to access and manage their bank accounts, perform financial transactions, locate ATMs, and apply for loans.
+MartianBank is a microservices demo application that simulates an app to allow customers to access and manage their bank accounts, perform financial transactions, locate ATMs, and apply for loans.
 It is built using [React](https://react.dev/),[ Node.js](https://nodejs.org/en/about), [Python](https://flask.palletsprojects.com/en/2.3.x/) and is packaged in [Docker](https://www.docker.com/) containers.

 <!-- ![Screenshot](https://drive.google.com/uc?export=view&id=1BmbbL5GJyHRBCkUYH91K8GaJJxtiNz_q) -->